ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog for 3.3.3

+- Added toggle to use the default range for tooltips, for inventory as well.

+## ChangeLog for 3.3.2

+- Significant performance improvements when adding events during Refresh.
+- Added Simple Indexing - For those who do not search sales and want MM to have a smaller memory footprint.
+- Reduced forced Master Merchant window lock to 10 minutes for Refresh.
+Again after the next LibHistoire I will be able to unlock the window automatically after LibHistoire finishes sending events to MM.

+NOTE: On my Lynnfield i3 4GB Ram Potato I was able to reduce the Refresh time for a backup that was about 12 days old to under 10 minutes.
+Your situation may be different.
+Again, if you have low FPS viewing All sales then LibHistoire is still working.
+Close the Master Merchant window and wait longer.
+Hopefully Sirinsidiator will update LibHistoire soon.

+## ChangeLog for 3.3.1

+- Removed leftover MM 2.x code that prevented the Refresh routine from properly locking the Master Merchant window.
+The 20 minute lock may not be sufficient depending on how much data there is in the cache.
+See the sticky post.

+## ChangeLog for 3.3.0

+- More updates to prevent errors when calculating outliers while holding down CTRL or SHIFT

+## ChangeLog for 3.2.9

+- Updated mean and standard deviation calculation
+- Added median value calculation for use when determining outliers
+- Updated routine for determining outliers

+## ChangeLog for 3.2.8

+- Performance increase to checking for duplicate sales.
+No optimization for adding new sales unfortunately. - Added temporary `/mm freeze` and `/mm unfreeze` for Master Merchant window when processing 100,000+ sales or more
+- Temporary workaround until next LibHistoire update.
+After clicking Refresh the Master Merchant window will be locked and will not update for 20 minutes while MM and LibHistoire communicate.

+NOTE: After the next update LibHistoire will have an internal API function I can check to know when data is being transmitted to MM and lock and unlock the Master Merchant window automatically.

+## ChangeLog for 3.2.7

+- Added taxes to `/mm export` feature, see documentation
+- Adjusted saved vars tracking var for outlier prices

+## ChangeLog for 3.2.6

+- Added version check for LibHistoire 1.0.2
+- Removed Info/Debug messages
+- Updated when MM starts LibHistoire and begins listening for information

+## ChangeLog for 3.2.5

+- I will rant at Siri later, debug messages are not logged by his mod by default.
+I have changed it to Info, so I can see the output.

+## ChangeLog for 3.2.4

+- Added debug messages for nil value Lua error

+## ChangeLog for 3.2.3

+- Attempt to address error in MasterMerchant.lua:3971: attempt to index a nil value

+## ChangeLog for 3.2.2

+- Opps didn't save version number properly in manifest file.

+## ChangeLog for 3.2.1

+- Attempt to address error in MasterMerchant.lua:3965: attempt to index a nil value
+- Code added to restrict listening to guild sales.
+Which is an attempt to address possible performance hits.

+NOTE: I don't feel MM 3.2.0 really has an effect on the game in a drastic way.
+If there is any pause or freeze in any way that is just because the library is sending data on first use.
+If you have thousands of sales, up to maybe 30,000 or more sales in a busy guild all being sent to MM at once, there will be a freeze.
+This should settle down after a few days if you keep the new library linked.

+## ChangeLog for 3.2.0

+- Now using LibHistoire for guild sales instead of scanning guild history directly.

+## ChangeLog for 3.1.0

+- To display information on the roster MM now uses LibGuildRoster

 ## ChangeLog for 3.0.9

 - Fix for error generated guild finder rather then guild history